 3. Company overhead

-In Productive, you have the ability to track and monitor all 3 categories easily.
+If you use Productive as your agency management software, you have the ability to track and monitor all 3 categories easily.

 Every person has a fixed salary that is automatically factored in when they track time.